 Don’t forget the other side of operations management.
 After all, you are the one who ensures that everybody on the team is properly trained and motivated.
 You must be a great negotiator and communicator, too!

-Use your cover letter to show that you can keep top performers motivated, and get struggling workers up to speed.
+Use your cover letter to show that you can keep top performers motivated, and get struggling low-level workers up to speed.
 Remember that operations managers often participate in negotiations with vendors, suppliers, and unions.

 Operations Manager Cover Letter Sample in .docx Format